 Evaluation

-• Phase 3: Final selection of projects
+Stage 3: Final selection of projects.

-The criteria for evaluation are, in particular:
+The evaluation criteria are, in particular:

-2. the social contribution of the project;
+3. social contribution of the project;

-6. ensuring the durability of the project activities and costing;
+7. ensuring the sustainability of project activities and quantifying costs;

-7. the overall quality and readiness of the project.
+8. the overall quality and readiness of the project.

 No description